This Kenyan is perfect for pour overs or drip coffee makers.

 Aside from the farm’s soil, Ibonia Estate embraces its local climate, which features cool, wet periods from May to July.
 This environmental pattern allows the coffee plants to mature slowly and develop complexity in flavor.
 Each day, 200 community workers gather at Ibonia Estate to harvest, wash, and sort the day’s share of the 180 tons of coffee the property exports each year.
 Ibonia Estate primarily cultivates SL28 and SL34 varieties, both known for communicating exceptional quality in the cup.

-We hope you love the limey acidity, sweet peach and pear fruits, and warming nuttiness as much as we do.
+We hope you love the limey acidity, soft sweetness, and subtle savoriness that we do.